mredenti/ModernCMake/slides/episodes/finding_packages.md

 \vspace{.5cm}

-- The compiler wrapper is a thin layer around the compiler used to build the MPI library...
+- The compiler wrapper is just a thin layer around the compiler used to build the MPI library...

     ```{.bash style=bashstyle}
     $ mpic++ --showme:command